 We spent a great deal of time on the game, most of which was in the party modes - crashing, bashing and laughing maniacally as the lead leapt around like your favorite china in the back of a moving van.
 If you have any interest in cars and like the idea of having a good time online, DiRT 3 needs to be at the top of your want list.
 It really was that much fun - we can't wait to get our hands on our own copy in time for the 26th of May release date.

-The Good: Everything, and there's so much of it!
+Pros: Everything, and there's so much of it!

-The Bad: Colin McRae is no longer with us
+Cons: Colin McRae is no longer with us